clawoflight/aursec/tui/man/aursec-tui.1.md

 % March 10, 2017

 # NAME
-aursec-tui - interactive aursec-chain viewer
+aursec-tui - interactive aursec-blockchain viewer

 # SYNOPSIS
 aursec-tui

 # DESCRIPTION
-Aursec-tui is an interactive viewer for the blocks in the aursec blockchain.
+Aursec-tui is a free urwid-based interactive viewer for the blocks in the aursec blockchain.

 # INTERACTIVE COMMANDS

 Up, k
-:   highlight
+:   Highlight next block, if you highlighted the current block go back to settings

 Down, j
-:   select previous block
+:   Highlight previous block

-# EXIT STATUS

-0
-: Success

-1
+R, r
+:   Refresh the view with the current settings and/or load older blocks

+Q, q
-: Failure
+:   Quit

-# ENVIRONMENT

-# FILES

-# NOTES

-# BUGS

-# EXAMPLES
+# INTERACTIVE SETTINGS:

+just transactions
+:   Shows just blocks with transactions after the next refresh

-To mine 5 blocks
+just mine
-: $ aursec-chain mine blocks 5

-To commit hash "hash123" of package "pkg1"
-: $ aursec-chain commit-hash pkg1 hash123

-To get hash of "pkg1"
-: $ aursec-chain get-hash pkg1
+:   Shows just blocks which where mined by you after the next refresh

+# BUTTON

+refresh
+:   See R, r in interactive commands

-# SEE ALSO
+# COLUMNS

-**aursec**(1), **aursec-hash**(1), **aursec**(7).
+Nr
+:   Number of the block

+Hash
+:   Hash of the block

+Miner
+:   User hash of the user who mined the block

+Time
+:   Time when the block was mined

+Transactions
+:   Shows all Transactions of an block

 # COPYRIGHT
 This is free software licensed under the Mozilla Public License, v.
 2.0.